raph714/gpt-playground/README.md

 - Card descriptions appear in the market and directly on cards in your hand.
 - Refreshed visuals with cleaner card layout, styled buttons, and highlighted game info boxes.
+- Added simple emoji card art, a new Jester and Village card, and tweaked costs to reduce early gold rushes.